Wild Strawberry Ground Cover Lawn Replacement Kit

 Remove existing weeds, grass, and plants in your new planting area (this can be done by smothering the area or turning it over).
 Now tuck your plant in so the base of the stem is even with the top of the hole, and give the soft ground around the base of your small plant a few solid pats to compress the soil onto the roots, and a long, gentle drink of water.

 Find a place that gets mostly shade, in well draining soil.

 When to Plant

 Avoid the heat of the day when planting — plant in the early morning, late afternoon, or by the light of the moon.
 Plant outside after your average last frost in the spring, or in the fall.

 When to Expect Blooms

 Water regularly during the first season, and avoid foot traffic for the first 12 weeks or so to give the plants a chance to get established.
-Weed in the spring to make sure the weeds aren't competing with the Thyme Once your Thyme lawn is established, it does not need additional water, herbicides, fertilizer, water, or mowing.
+Weed in the spring to make sure the weeds aren't competing with the strawberry.
+Once your Wild Strawberry lawn is established, it does not need additional water, herbicides, fertilizer, water, or mowing.

 Tiny strawberries will appear in sunny spots in the summertime, which are very popular with bunnies.